 Debentures Issue – Examples of Non-Cash Consideration With Journal Entries

 Let us turn to ABC Ltd, our trusty fictitious company, for an example of purchasing a building through the issue of debenture debt to the vendor.
-ABC has the opportunity to purchase some warehouse space and has agreed that the seller will provide the finance for the purchase (also known as owner financing).
+ABC has the opportunity to buy some warehouse space and has agreed that the seller will provide the finance for the purchase (also known as owner financing).

 The facts of the transaction are:

 - the sale will take place on June 15;